YAVSRG/YAVSRG/README.md

 # **Yet Another Vertically Scrolling Rhythm Game**
 The YET ANOTHER VERTICALLY SCROLLING RHYTHM GAME project is a collection of all my ideas on what could be done with VSRGs, brought to life.

-Hello, I am Percyqaz, an enjoyer of VSRGs (specifically played on keyboard), and this is my custom rhythm game client, **Interlude**, and the tooling around it.
+This is my custom rhythm game client, **Interlude**, and the tooling around it.

 Visit [yavsrg.net](https://www.yavsrg.net) to read more about this project and its features.